bunkerity/bunkerweb/docs/quickstart-guide.md

 - **modsec-crs** : before the OWASP Core Rule Set is loaded
 - **modsec** : after the OWASP Core Rule Set is loaded (also used if CRS is not loaded)

-Custom configurations can be applied globally or only for a specific server when applicable and if multisite mode is enabled.
+Custom configurations can be applied globally or only for a specific server when applicable and if the multisite mode is enabled.

 The howto depends on the integration used but under the hood, applying custom configurations is done by adding files ending with the .conf suffix in their name to specific folders.
 To apply a custom configuration for a specific server, the file is written to a subfolder which is named as the primary server name.

-Some integrations offer a more convenient way of applying configurations for example using [Configs](https://docs.docker.com/engine/swarm/configs/) with Swarm or [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with Kubernetes.
+Some integrations offer a more convenient way of applying configurations such as using [Configs](https://docs.docker.com/engine/swarm/configs/) with Swarm or [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with Kubernetes.

 === "Docker"

-    When using the [Docker integration](/1.4/integrations/#docker), you have two choices for adding custom configurations :
+    When using the [Docker integration](/1.4/integrations/#docker), you have two choices for the addition of custom configurations :

     - Using specific settings `*_CUSTOM_CONF_*` as environment variables (easiest)
     - Writing .conf files to the volume mounted on /data